 I will continue to report mortality rates, incidence of voice change, rates of return to theatre for bleeding and rates of infection.
 Other rare complications including thoracic duct damage and Horner's Syndrome will also be reported.

 If you have any comments or suggestions for the website, please use the contact us option.
 Your comments help me to maintain the highest possible standard of endocrine surgery.
 I encourage my patients to comment on my standard of care.
 One excellent way to do this is to comment on the website www.iwantgreatcare.org.
 Endocrine Surgery is not listed on this website so comments are best posted under Endocrinology.
 Your comments are of great value not only to me but to prospective patients.
 I adhere strictly to the ethical principles laid out in "Good Surgical Practice" published by The Royal College of Surgeons of England in February 2007, which can be found on their website.

 Mr John Lynn MS FRCS

 Consultant Endocrine Surgeon

-This site is for educational and teaching purposes only.
+This site dedicated for educational and teaching purposes only.
 It is in no way intended to replace medical advice given in the consultation room by a qualified doctor.
 Any individuals with concerns about their health should first consult their physician and then seek an endocrine surgical referral if necessary.
-Mr Lynn is very happy to give advice via email but always insists that the local physician is involved where at all possible.
+I am very happy to give advice via email but will always insist that the local physician is involved where at all possible.